 - Do not stage or belay from park trails unless the trail is a designated climber access trail.

 - Use natural colored fixed anchors (i.e. bolt hangers) which blend with the rock.

 - If you must leave slings at rappel stations or "back off gear," use camouflaged (rock-colored) webbing.

 - There's lots of great climbing at Pinnacles.
-Before putting up any route think carefully about what it adds to Pinnacles' climbing and the monument.
+Before putting up any route think carefully about what it adds to Pinnacles' climbing and the Park.
 Set aside your own personal gratification.
 Ask yourself if the route is a significant positive addition?
 If the climb requires bolting, is it worth permanently altering the rock?
 Are bolts really necessary or could this route be top-roped?

 - Nuts and camming devices can pull out of the comparatively soft Pinnacles rock.
 On any climb where self-placed protection is required, expert skills are mandatory, regardless of the rating.
 You cannot place too much protection.

 - Many climbs, especially older ones, have significant run-outs.
 Climb with fanatical caution.
 You can always tell a long-time Pinnacles climber by the curious way they tap the holds.
 The sound of that tap can tell everything about the permanence of the hold.

 - As you venture onto the less-traveled routes outside popular areas like Bear Gulch, Discovery Wall, or the High Peaks, be prepared for greater risks.
 The rock is less likely to be trustworthy and the route data less accurate.
 You may also face bad or no protection bolts and bad anchors.